AugustusKH/Richter-scRNA-seq-Meta-analysis/README.md

 # Integrative single-cell analysis in Richter's Transformation

 This repository contains codes and scripts used for bulk and single-cell RNA-seq (scRNA-seq) integrative analysis in chronic lymphocytic leukaemia (CLL) with Richter’s transformation (RT) progression.
+All code and scripts are publicly available to ensure reproducibility.

 ## Background